felipetovarhenao/bell-tutorials/public/markdown/02_comments.md

      print(2 + 3)
      ```

 Notice the semicolon (`;`) in this example.
 For the sake of simplicity, we'll simply think of semicolons as **separating** (not terminating) blocks of code — similar to how we commas in human language to separate statements.
-A more in-depth explanations of semicolons in _bell_ will be provided later on.
+A more in-depth explanation of semicolons in _bell_ will be provided later on.

 ---